 Why is the sand pink?
 Well, from a distance it does not look that pink in my opinion.
 But once you go ashore it looks a bit pinkish from a mixture of white and red sand.
 The red sand is formed from pieces of red shells.

 The beach is, however, a very popular tourist spot and it was packed with Chinese tourists dipping around in the ocean with bright orange vests when we visited.
-We did not stay on the beach for long, only snorkelled ashore, went for a short walk on the sand, and swam back out to the boat again.
-Not our favourite part of the Komodo National Park.
+We did not stay on the beach for long, only snorkeled ashore, went for a short walk on the sand, and swam back out to the boat again.
+Not our favorite part of the Komodo National Park.